|

 Sharing is caring!

 I’m never without a book in my hand, next to my bed or in my handbag.
 They’re as essential to me as breathing.
-Wherever I travel or live, finding the nearest bookshop is high on my list of things to do, and thankfully Istanbul is well stocked.
+Wherever I travel or live, finding the nearest bookshop is high on my list of things to do, and thankfully there are English Language Bookshops Istanbul.
 There are pasajlar (passages) on both sides of the city selling second hand books in Turkish and English, but if you’re after a fix of freshly cut pages and shiny covers, this list is for you.
-The state of the lira means prices are high, but I guarantee once you peruse the shelves of the following stores, you’ll find at least one book you absolutely can’t live without.
+The state of the lira means prices are high, but I guarantee once you peruse the shelves of the following English language bookshops Istanbul, you’ll find at least one book you absolutely can’t live without.

 Galeri Kayseri Bookshop